 Unfortunately though, some families are extending this planned two week holiday to either the week before or the week of our return.
 Not only has this affected our overall attendance rate which fell to 84% during those weeks, it has caused teachers huge difficulties with the standard tests and in-school assessments.
 In Year 6, after the SATs, the children have to produce evidence for external writing moderation.
 These pieces of work have to be recent and fulfil the standards as detailed in the interim framework.
 There is also the chance that we may be selected for the Science tests which take place during the week of our return.
 In Key Stage 1, tests have to be given to children during the month of May.
 We want to give children the maximum time to prepare for these assessments but cannot count the last week as part of the allocation of time due to the numbers of families taking holidays.

 Unless we deem it to be an exceptional circumstance, we cannot authorise holidays during term time.
 We know how much our parents value their child’s education: we have always had a good rate of attendance, always above national.
-Last year, however, the gap between our attendance and national was closing (96% : 96.2%) and we are making a plea for your support when making decisions about holidays during term time.
+However, the gap between our attendance and national is closing and we are making a plea for your support when making decisions about holidays during term time.
 There is a great deal of evidence to show that poor attendance impacts on children’s achievement and it is due to this, schools monitor and promote good attendance.
 As the national percentage of attendance is currently 96%, if your child’s attendance is below this, they are below national.